abhishm/missing_computer_science_course/vm_and_container/README.md

 ## Exercises

 1. Installing hypervisor
     - I installed virtual box.
 2. Create a debian VM
     - I installed a debian VM.
     - I tried the virtual box to use the debian iso file to install debian.
     - **Though I stuck at UEFI shell script and I did not get the install page for debian.**
     - The possible cause could be the new MAC chip.
+    - I needed to choose the ISO image mentioned in this blog.
+    - After that it seems that VM is installed but I see only the [terminal](https://www.makeuseof.com/how-to-install-debian-on-virtualbox/).
+That is suitable for my need.
+    - I created the fork bomb
+      - `:(){ :|:& };:`

-2. Installing Docker
+3. Installing Docker
     1. There is a docker engine.
 I think it is a command line utility for creating docker images on linux.
     2. It is not available on MacOS.
 It is available as Docker Desktop.
     3. I will try to create a ubuntu virtual machine and install docker engine in it.